uva-cci/cci-website/content/authors/marco/_index.md

 <h2>Hi, thanks for visiting!</h2>
 <p>
-I'm doing my PhD in the Complex Cyber Infrastructure (CCI) group, where I'm part of the <a href="https://sbd-research.nl/">Security By Design (SBD)</a> team under the supervision of <a href="/author/francesco-regazzoni">Francesco Regazzoni</a>.
+I'm doing my PhD with my co-promotor <a href="/author/francesco-regazzoni">Francesco Regazzoni</a> and promotor <a href="/author/cees-de-laat">Cees de Laat</a>.
 My goal is to make computer systems more secure by efficiently implementing security primitives in the computer architecture hardware, enabled by the rise of open-source Instruction Set Architectures (ISAs) such as RISC-V.
 </p>
 <p>
 As I was born and raised in Amsterdam, cycling is definitely my preferred method of transportation, and my lunch is not complete without a cheese sandwich.
 But I certainly want to do some experience abroad to broaden my horizon.
 I still like to play an occasional game of table tennis, so let me know if you know a good spot for this.
 Or if you want to play a chess game with the giant pieces at the ground floor, here at Science Park.